revanth2805r/ADYA.AI-Intelligent-Customer-Support-Ticket-Classifier-/README.md

 # 🧠 Intelligent Customer Support Ticket Classifier

 An AI-powered MERN stack web application designed to help support teams efficiently manage, classify, and prioritize customer tickets.
 This platform includes role-based access, real-time communication, automated ticket categorization using ML, and insightful dashboards.
-It intelligently assigns tickets, detects sentiment and urgency, and ensures timely responses.
+It automatically assigns tickets, detects sentiment and urgency, and ensures timely responses.
 The system empowers admins, agents, and customers with a seamless support experience.

 ---